DominusExult/exult/mapedit/tools/aseprite_plugin/Readme.txt

 - Currently you can only import a shp file, not open it directly
 - On importing a shp you will be prompted for "Frame Properties" on each frame, hit ok or cancel, neither matters.
 The reason is that Aseprite thinks it is an animation, when there are frames.
-- We are saving the shp offsets in "Tag Properties" in bright red.
-On shps with many frames this can be very distracting in the view, but if you hover of a tag a square to theright side of the tag will show.
-  Click on this and the tag view will collapse somewhat.
-- All frames of shp are using the canvas size of the biggest frame, to see the actual dimensions show "Layer Edges" (menu -> View -> Show -> Layer Edges)

 How to Build and Install